AhmedRebai/google-cloud-bigquery-sql/Time_Series_Data_Analysis_Using_SQL_BigQuery.md

 select * from daily_trips
  ```

- # A good example for a level 3 aggregation query
+ # A good example for a level 3 aggregation query: with statement + coalesce + lag
  ``` sql
  with daily_trips as (
 select